 Exclusivity groups and priorities

-The exclusivity groups created in Edit Conditions are specific to the form or event; that is, they don’t appear alongside other exclusivity groups in Database → Rules.
+The exclusivity groups created in Edit Conditions are specific to the form or event.
+They do not appear alongside other exclusivity groups in Database → Rules.

-Mailings in an exclusivity group are evaluated against the registrant's record based on priority, with 1 being the highest.
+Mailings in an exclusivity group are evaluated against the registrant's record based on priority, with 1 as the highest priority.
 When a registrant meets the criteria for a mailing in the group, that message is sent and no further mailings in the group are evaluated.

-⚠️ Registrants can receive multiple mailings if they meet criteria across different exclusivity groups, or if they match both a mailing inside an exclusivity group and one without a group.
-Exclusivity only applies within a single group.
+Registrants can receive multiple mailings if they meet criteria across different exclusivity groups, or if they match both a mailing inside an exclusivity group and one without a group.
+Exclusivity only applies in a single group.

 Merge fields

 Exports added as custom merge fields in Edit Conditions become available in the message editor alongside the standard system merge fields.
-Keep the following in mind:
+Keep the following guidance in mind.

 Empty values: If a registrant's record has no value for a custom merge field, that field renders blank in the message.